-- Injections must be performed under fluoroscopy or CT guidance, unless CT or fluoroscopy cannot be performed due to contraindications. - A maximum of one spinal region may be treated per session (date of service).
+- Injections must be performed under fluoroscopy or CT guidance with contrast to confirm needle placement, unless CT or fluoroscopy cannot be performed due to contraindications. - A maximum of one spinal region may be treated per session (date of service).
 An anatomic spinal region for epidurals is defined as cervical/thoracic or lumbar/sacral.